All Books

 by Jake Knapp,John Zeratsky

-Reclaim your focus from distractions and intentionally design a productive day.
+Reclaim your focus from distractions and intentionally design your perfect day.

 Key Takeaways

-• Choose one 'Highlight' to prioritize each day.
+• Choose one 'Highlight' to be your main priority for the day.

 Who Should Read